cemallon/plsc31101-final-project/README.md

 1. Wordcloud_Overall.png: A wordcloud of the most frequently used words in Amnesty International articles on asylum.
 2. Average Sentiment Scores Over Time.png: A line graph showing how the sentiment score by region has changed from 2015-2019.
-3. regression-table.txt: The regression results of the three models showing the effects of region and date on the score of an article.
-4. Average Sentiment Scores by Region Overall.png: An column plot showing the mean sentiment scores by region overall.
+3. Average Sentiment Scores by Region Overall.png: An column plot showing the mean sentiment scores by region overall.
-5. Multiple_Charts.png: A file diaplaying numerous column plots showing the mean sentiment scores by region per year.
+4. Multiple_Charts.png: A file diaplaying numerous column plots showing the mean sentiment scores by region per year.
+5. regression-table.txt: The regression results of the three models showing the effects of region and date on the score of an article.
+6. regression-table.pdf: The regression results of the three models showing the effects of region and date on the score of an article; in pdf format.

 ## More Information